Olanrewaju-Oresotu/Data-Analysis-Projects/README.md

 ## Project 2: Enhanced HR Performance and Employee Distribution Analysis

-- **Tools Used:** Excel, Power BI
+- **Tools Used:** SQL Server, Power BI
-- **Description:** In this project, I analyzed sales data from a bike shop to identify trends, top-selling products, and sales patterns.
-The insights obtained from this analysis were used to make data-driven decisions for optimizing sales strategies.
+- **Description:** For this project, I worked on HR data received from a 3rd party source.
+I wrote SQL Server queries to prepare, clean, transform and analyze the data to derive key insights regarding HR metrics.
+The processed data was then visualized in Power BI to create a comprehensive HR Performance and Employee Distribution Report Dashboard.
+The insights obtained from this analysis were used to make data-driven recommendations for optimizing HR strategies.

 ## Project 3: Bike Sales Data Analysis